Bandipur National park:

-Bandipur national park is considered as one of the most beautiful tiger reserve located in Karnataka.
+Bandipur national park is considered as one of the most beautiful tiger reserve located in Karnataka, India.
 The state has the highest number of tiger population in India.
 It is the most important park formed in the year 1974.
-The park is part of Nilgiri Biosphere Reserve along with Mudumali National park, Silent Valley, Nagarhole, Mukruthi, Aralam national parks Wayanad, Satymangalam wild life sanctuaries.
+The park is part of Nilgiri Biosphere Reserve along with Mudumalai National park, Silent Valley, Nagarhole, Mukruthi, Aralam national parks Wayanad, Satymangalam wild life sanctuaries.

 Bandipur National park is located on Mysore-Ooty highway.
 The tiger reserve covers an area of 874 sq km which is home for many endangered species of animals and flora.
 The park has different altitudes as it is located in the Deccan Plateau where it meets the Western Ghats.
 Due to its different altitudes the park is gifted with different habitat including dry deciduous, moist deciduous and Shrubslands.

 Due to different altitudes the park is gifted with comfortable climate for most part of the year.
 The temperature ranges from 240 C to 280 C except during the winter when the minimum temperature drops to 190C.
 The park has dry and hot climate till the arrival of monsoon.
 Some major rivers flowing are Kabini River to the North and Moyar River to the South and Nugu river flows through the park.
 Himavad Gopalswamy Betta (hill) is the highest summit in the park.

 Bandipur has some breath taking flora and fauna.
 It can be said as heaven on earth.
 The flora consists of dry deciduous forest, evergreen forest and the scrubs and open grasslands.
 The park has variety of timber trees including teak, rosewood, and sandalwood and kino tree.
 It is also home for variety of flowering and fruit bearing plants like kadam tree, gooseberry, golden shower tree, black cutch, black myroblan, tamrind tree and many more.